evaera/roblox-lua-promise/docs/Tour.md

 someCode()
 ```

-As a convenience, <ApiLink to="Promise.timeout" /> exists, which will return a rejected Promise if the Promise you call it on doesn't resolve within the given amount of seconds:
+As a convenience, [Promise:timeout](/api/Promise#timeout) exists, which will return a rejected Promise if the Promise you call it on doesn't resolve within the given amount of seconds:

 ```lua
 returnsAPromise():timeout(5):andThen(function()